konstantinosKokos/aethel-public/LEXICON/README.md

  corresponding type.

+## WORD_MAP.map
+ WORD_MAP.map contains a mapping from tuples of words, part-of-speech tags and lemmata to pairs of types and their respective occurrence counts.
+ Unlike the *.lex files, this mapping is non-unique (i.e. there are multiple assignments to each tuple of the domain).

+ The grammar of the file is:

+ `MAP := LINE | LINE "\n" MAP`

+ where

+ `LINE := TEXT "\t" POS "\t" LEMMA "\t" TYPE " #= " COUNT`

+ with `TEXT` being a corpus word or multi-word phrase,

+ `POS` the string representation of an element of the POS-tags in LASSY,

+ `LEMMA` either the lemma information provided by LASSY (in case of a word) or the original text (in case of a multi-word phrase),

+ `TYPE` the string representation of a dependency-decorated linear type,

+ and `COUNT` the occurrence count of that type.

 ## TYPE_FREQUENCIES.freq
  TYPE_FREQUENCIES.freq contains a mapping from types to integers, counting the sum of occurrences of each unique type